What should your next fitness goal be? Take the quiz.

 Is It Normal to Feel Tired After Eating?

-If you notice that you’re feeling sleepy after eating meals or snacks multiple times per week and it’s potentially impacting your work or life (say, you often feel the urge to nap after lunch rather than attend that 3 PM meeting), it may be wise to consult a registered dietitian.
+If you notice that you’re feeling sleepy after eating meals or snacks multiple times per week and it’s potentially impacting your work or life (say, you often feel the urge to nap after lunch rather than attend that 3 PM meeting), it may be wise to consult a registered dietitian, sleep doctor, or your general practitioner.

 The Takeaway

-Feeling sleepy after eating is fairly common, but you need not surrender to this fate.
-What, when, and how much you eat, as well as the medications you’re taking and any food intolerances or allergies, can influence your energy levels after a meal or snack.
-Taking steps to build and time your meals and snacks wisely, move your body, and get enough sleep can help you feel like your tank is full (not empty) after eating.
+Feeling sleepy after eating is fairly common, but there are steps you can take to avoid post-meal tiredness.
+What, when, and how much you eat, as well as the medications you’re taking and whether you’re getting enough exercise and sleep can all influence your energy levels after a meal or snack.
+Taking steps to build and time your meals and snacks wisely, move your body often, and get enough sleep can help you feel like your tank is full (not empty) after eating.

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.